 While most athletes with a concussion recover quickly and fully, some will have symptoms that last for days or even weeks.
 A more serious concussion can last for months or longer.

 No one technique or safety equipment is 100 percent effective in preventing concussion, but there are things you can do to help minimize the risks for concussion and other injuries.

 For example, to help prevent injuries:

 - Make sure to wear approved and properly fitted protective equipment.
 Protective equipment should be well-maintained and be worn consistently and correctly.

 - In hockey and other sports, enforce no hits to the head or other types of dangerous play.

 - Practice safe playing techniques and encourage athletes to follow the rules of play.

 - Learn about concussion.
-Before strapping on your skates, skis or snowboard, learn concussion symptoms and dangers signs, as well as the potential long-term consequences of concussion.
+Before strapping on your skates, skis, or snowboard, learn concussion symptoms and danger signs, as well as the potential long-term consequences of concussion.